redsanket/spark/external/storm/guide/overview/index.rst

   processing solution that perpetually transforms and aggregates data.
 - **Sponsored Search** - Migrating stream pipeline for search to Storm.
 Getting search events from DH Rainbow, do some in-memory calculation and push the results to HTTP servers.
-- **Flickr** - Flickr is auto tagging the photos using the Deep machine learning algorithm.
-Storm reads data from Redis server and processes them on the fly.
+- **Flickr** - Flickr is auto tagging the photos using the deep machine learning algorithm.
+Storm reads data from Redis server and processes them in real time.
 The results are written to the Vespa for search and Sherpa to store auto-tags.
 - **Search (Commerce/Shopping)** - Grid reporting UI that directly exposes data on grid with a simple UI, minimum data SLA, and report response time--allows users to build their own reports and